-GENERATOR VOLTAGE IS DEADLY
+GENERATOR VOLTAGE IS DEADLY!

-- Disable the automatic genset starting feature of an inverter-charger or other automatic starting device before servicing the genset. - Generator electrical output connections must be made by a trained and experienced electrician in accordance with applicable codes. - The genset must not be connected to the public utility or any other source of electrical power.
-Back-feed could lead to electrocution of utility personnel and damage to equipment.
+- Generator output connections must be made by a qualified electrician in accordance with applicable codes. - The genset must not be connected to the public utility or any other source of electrical power.
+Connection could lead to electrocution of utility workers, damage to equipment and fire.
 An approved switching device must be used to prevent interconnections. - Use caution when working on live electrical equipment.
-Remove jewelry, make sure clothing and shoes are dry, stand on a dry wooden platform or rubber insulating mat and use tools with insulated handles.
+Remove jewelry, make sure clothing and shoes are dry and stand on a dry wooden platform on the ground or floor.